DMDX

 Continuous

 Running considerations in the timing notes.
-Using the
+When using the

 period option the display's duration